nicolascouvrat/mqtt-simple-router-react-native/README.md

-# MQTT simple router
+# MQTT simple router React Native

+This is a fork from the [mqtt-simple-router](https://github.com/nicolascouvrat/mqtt-simple-router) node module, adapted to work with common MQTT modules for React Native.
+Namely, `mqtt-simple-router-react-native` works with both [react_native_mqtt](https://github.com/Introvertuous/react_native_mqtt) and [react-native-paho-mqtt](https://github.com/rh389/react-native-paho-mqtt).
+The usage is identical to the original node module, the only thing that changes is the client definition.

-This simple module allows you to centralize both subscribing to [MQTT](https://www.npmjs.com/package/mqtt) topics and reacting to subsequent messages on that topic in a router-type file.
+This module allows you to centralize both subscribing to [MQTT](https://www.npmjs.com/package/mqtt) topics and reacting to subsequent messages on that topic in a router-type file.
 The router uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) in order to provide path recognition and named parameters

 The creation of this module was motivated by the annoyance that is having both subscription code and listening code separated, and the nightmare that are chained if / elseif statements.